sukovanej/effect-http/docs/index.md

 Extensions are somewhat similar to middlewares.
 They are represented as a list of functions with additional metadata and they run sequentially during every request handling.
+Contrary to middlewares, extensions can't arbitrarly interupt the request-response chain, they can only end it by failing.
+Also, extensions can't perform mutations of the request object.
 The following extension types are supported.

 - `BeforeHandlerExtension` - runs before every endpoint handler.
 - `AfterHandlerExtension` - runs after every sucessful endpoint handler.
+- `OnErrorExtension` - runs when the handling fails.

 Failure of extension effects is propagated as the endpoint error but success results of extensions are ignored.
 Therefore, extensions